NetLogo is a platform specifically for agent-based modeling: it

 The "Code examples" section of NetLogo's built-in Models Library.
 This should be one of the first places to look to learn how to do something new.

 The NetLogo Users Group email list, which you can find from NetLogo's help menu (just click "help", then "NetLogo Users Group").
 This is an on-line forum that all NetLogo users should belong to.
-You can post questions to the group, but please be kind to the nice people who answer questions (out of kindness and love of NetLogo) by first searching the group's email archives thoroughly to make sure your question has not already been answered.
+You can post questions to the group, but please be kind to the nice people who answer questions (out of kindness and love of NetLogo) by first searching the group's email archives thoroughly to see whether your question has already been answered.